-I’m sure I will get a reaming for this from breast feeding advocates, but I believe it’s worth pointing out that sometimes mamas simply need an alternative to just popping baby on the boob.
+I'm sure I will get a reaming for this from breastfeeding advocates, but I believe it's worth pointing out that sometimes mamas simply need an alternative to just popping baby on the boob.

-Now, don’t get me wrong.
-I am a huge proponent of breastfeeding and I don’t recommend that moms read this and STOP breastfeeding, BUT I am also a proponent of nursing mamas eating a nutrient-dense diet – ideally this starts even before conception.
+But I am also a proponent of nursing mamas eating a nutrient-dense diet…and ideally this starts even before conception.
 At the very least, mama should commit to eating a nourishing diet while she nurses her baby.

 Breast is best in nearly all cases, except for when a mother’s diet is so poor that she has very little nutritional value to pass along to her baby.
 It is common belief that a nursing baby will get what he/she needs by taking it from the mother’s body if it’s not provided via mama’s diet.
 At best, this will leave the mama extremely depleted, but at worst, neither she nor the baby will be nourished.

-While diet does NOT greatly affect protein levels and immunoglobulins in breast milk, diet does affect lactose, fats, minerals and other key nutrients.
+While diet does NOT greatly affect protein levels and immunoglobulins in breast milk, diet does affect lactose, fats, minerals, and other key nutrients.

-Human women have always had a back up – whether it was a wet nurse or milk from another lactating mammal.
+Human women have always had a back up, whether it was a wet nurse or milk from another lactating mammal.
 In the past 100 years or so, commercial formulas have become the unfortunate stand in.

 Luckily there are several options between optimal breastfeeding and toxic commercial formula from which to choose.

-Mom’s breast milk with mom eating a healthy diet rich in good quality animal fats during pregnancy and while nursing
+Mom's breast milk with mom eating a healthy diet rich in good quality animal fats during pregnancy and while nursing.

-Direct donor milk (not pasteurized) from a donor known to have a nutrient-dense, non-vegan diet
+Direct donor milk (not pasteurized) from a donor known to have a nutrient-dense, non-vegan diet.

-Homemade WAPF formula – either raw cow’s milk based or bone broth based.
-Be sure to use these recipes, not ‘cheaper’ variations
+Homemade WAPF formula – either raw cow's milk based or bone broth based.
+Be sure to use these recipes, not ‘cheaper' variations.

-Pasteurized Donor milk from a donor known to have a nutrient-dense, non-vegan diet (supplement baby with probiotics)
+Pasteurized donor milk from a donor known to have a nutrient-dense, non-vegan diet.
+Supplement baby with probiotics.

-Pasteurized Donor milk from unspecified donor (Supplement with baby probiotics, and monitor baby for health issues like failure to thrive, colic, eczema, fussiness)
+Pasteurized donor milk from unspecified donor.
+Supplement with baby probiotics, and monitor baby for health issues like failure to thrive, colic, eczema, fussiness.

-Organic cow milk formula supplemented with probiotics and fermented cod liver oil
+Organic cow milk formula supplemented with probiotics and fermented cod liver oil.

 Conventional formula